 Finding your platform and getting on the train

 At most stations, as you proceed toward the platforms you’ll find large boards that will detail which platform you will need to catch your train from.
 The board will show you which train station you are at, as well as provide you with the name and number of the stop you’re currently located.
 For example, in the above picture (right) it shows the station is ‘Ampang Park’ and it is station number ‘KJ9.’
-It also lists the stations the trains at that platform will continue on to.
+It also lists the stations the trains on that platform will continue on to.

 Now for the hard part, getting on the train.
 If you’ve been on the London Tube or Paris Metro, the crowds will probably be a breeze.
-If not, you should be prepared to push your way onto the train and get cosy with your fellow commuters.
-All sense of personal space is lost on the LRT, so if you’re not comfortable with body-to-body contact with strangers, you may only want to use the trains outside of the peak times – or jump in taxi!
+If not, you should be prepared to push your way onto the train and get cozy with your fellow commuters.
+All sense of personal space is lost on the LRT, so if you’re not comfortable with body-to-body contact with strangers, you may only want to use the trains outside of the peak times – or jump in a taxi!

 Other details to note